 What is Ductless Air Conditioning?

-Split systems and ductless AC units are probably the closest to each other as they both have indoor units and outdoor units.
-Although there are many differences, one major variance between a traditional spits system and a ductless air conditioner is in the name: ductless systems do not require ductwork in the home.
+Split systems and ductless systems are probably the closest to each other as they both have an indoor unit and outdoor units.
+Although there are many differences, one major variance between a traditional spits system and a ductless air conditioner is in the name: ductless systems do not require ducts in the home which can create an energy efficiency.
+A SEER rating can help you determine what type of system would be the most every efficient for you.

 Package units do not separate the air handler or the compressor like the split systems and house all of the furnace and air conditioning components within one unit.
 Package units do require whole home ducting.